UPDATE - 17/01/24 - Applications for the Starling Euro account are temporarily closed

 - European ex-pats who regularly send money home to family

 - People who get paid in Euros but live in the UK

-- People who want to hold Euros in your current bank account
+- People who want to hold Euros in their current bank account

 - People who need to send or receive payments in Euros